lsprangers/lsprangers.github.io/docs/architecture_components/databases & storage/Disk Based/LSMTREE.md

     - If node goes down, WAL can be used to re-create MemTable
     - Once MemTable is full and written to disk, corresponding WAL is deleted
 - ***SSTable***
-    - When a MemTable is flushed to disk, we take that Sorted Run and store it on disk as an SSTable
+    - When a MemTable is flushed to disk, you take that Sorted Run and store it on disk as an SSTable
-        - i.e. when we want to write MemTable to disk, we store it as an SSTable
+        - i.e. when you want to write MemTable to disk, you store it as an SSTable
     - SSTables are organized into levels with max capacities of powers
         - 10MB, 100MB, etc...
         - Whenever any level reaches capacity, it's Compacted into next level